Rambo III: Novelization

-David Morrell, author of First Blood, the novel the first Rambo film is based on, wrote a novelization called Rambo III.
+David Morrell, author of First Blood and the novelization of Rambo: First Blood Part II, wrote the film's novelization, also titled Rambo III.

 Comic books

 A comic book adaptation of the film was published by Blackthorne Publishing.
 Blackthorne also published a 3D version of its Rambo III comic.

 Video games

 Various companies released video games based on the film, including Ocean Software and Taito.
 In 1990, Sega released its own game based on the film for the Master System and Genesis/Mega Drive.
 Sega later adapted some of the battle scenes in the film for the 2008 arcade game Rambo.
 In 2014, the film was incorporated into Rambo: The Video Game, based on the first three Rambo films.